SNTSVV/MOTIF/README.md

 #   3-mutant-funcs:  functions that are extracted from the mutants (only mutated functions)
 #   4-mutant-bins:   compiled results for each mutant
 #   5-fuzzing:       stored results of fuzzing for each mutant
-#   6-testcases:     stored source code of test cases and their execution results  with the inputs
+#   6-testcases:     stored test cases with the inputs killing mutants and assertions
 #   _exp1-all.cmd:   listed all the commands that are executed by the run_list.py
 ```